Amegedonz/ISPJ24_MedSync/README.md

 This project is meant to showcase our capabilities and learning of information security within a certain use case.
 For us this is a medical database app for users to access their own personal medical information.

-Follow us to on our journey!
+Follow us to join us on our journey!